visibilityspots/scripts/README.md

 -------------------

 A script to clean out all rpm packages older than # versions of a rpm yum repository directory which can be used before using createrepo.
 That way you can keep your repositories clean.
-All older scripts will be removed by rm -rf.
-But it's also possible to move them to another directory from where you could easily create an archive yum repository.
+All older packages will be removed by rm -rf.
+But it's also possible to move them to another directory from where you could easily create an archive yum repository of them.